hashicorp/cap/README.md

 defer p.Done()

-// Create a State for a user's authorization code flow authentication attempt,
+// Create a Request for a user's authorization code flow authentication attempt,
-// with a 2 min timeout for  completion. s, err := oidc.NewState(2 * time.Minute, "https://your_redirect_url")
+// with a 2 min timeout for  completion. oidcRequest, err := oidc.NewRequest(2 * time.Minute, "https://your_redirect_url")
 if err != nil {
     // handle error
 }

 // Create an auth URL
-authURL, err := p.AuthURL(ctx, s)
+authURL, err := p.AuthURL(ctx, oidcRequest)
 if err != nil {
     // handle error
 }